Ořechov (Brno-Country District): History

 The first written mention of Ořechov is in a deed of the Rajhrad monastery from 1234.
 There were originally three villages in the area of today's municipality: Ořechov, Ořechovičky and Tikovice.
 In 1378, the area was divided into several parts, which had different owners.
 Most of the area was owned by the Royal Capital Chapter of St. Peter and Paul in Brno.
 The villages recovered, but further damage occurred during the Battle of Austerlitz in 1805 and during the Austro-Prussian War in 1866.

 On 18–24 April 1945, Ořechov was the site of one of the largest tank battles of World War II, when the armies led by Ferdinand Schörner on the German side and Rodion Malinovsky on the Soviet side clashed.
 1,452 members of the Red Army fell during the fighting.

 During the first half of the 20th century, the villages of Ořechov, Ořechovičky and Tikovice urbanistically fused.
 In 1946, they were merged into one municipality.
 Today they form one indivisible unit.

 Transport

 There are no railways or major roads passing through the municipality.

 Culture

-Every year, the municipality organizes celebrations of the anniversary of liberation by the Red Army.
+Every year, the municipality organises celebrations of the anniversary of liberation by the Red Army.
 As part of these celebrations, a reconstruction of the tank battle is taking place with the participation of historical tanks.